eartharoid/eartharoid.me/content/_index.md

 	<div class="card-content">
 		<p class="title">eartharoid</p>
 		<p>
-			I'm also known as "eartharoid" an "earth".
+			I'm also known as "eartharoid" and "earth".
 I created the name "eartharoid" in early 2016 whilst thinking of a username for my Steam account.
-I like space stuff, Earth is my favourite planet, and I smashed an incorrectly spelling of asteroid on the end.
+I like space stuff, Earth is my favourite planet, and I smashed an incorrect spelling of asteroid on the end.
 		</p>
 	</div>
 </div>